 On June 6, 2012 the League of Women Voters of Florida announced that it would resume voter registration.

-Currently, the Florida legislature is considering legislation that would reform our state's elections process by: increasing the allowable time period for early voting, adding additional early voting sites and limiting the length of legislatively-written constitutional amendment summaries.
+During the 2013 session, after heavy lobbying by the League and other voting rights groups, the Florida legislature passed legislation to reform our state's elections process by: increasing the allowable time period for early voting, adding additional early voting sites and limiting the length of legislatively-written constitutional amendment summaries.

 DONATE to the League of Women Voters of Florida Advocacy Fund to help us continue our fight for voting rights in the Sunshine State.